“It is never too late to become what you might have been…”

 We all have a vision of what our dream life looks like but the trouble is we believe that it’s merely a figment of our imagination.

-We have lead ourselves to believe in our stories and excuses as to why our ideal life is unattainable (lack of capital, resources, network etc.).
+We’ve led ourselves to believe in our stories and excuses as to why our ideal life is unattainable (lack of capital, resources, network, etc.).

 Even when we hear success stories of how others, against all odds, were able to realize their larger-than-life dreams, we convince ourselves that though they have what it takes, we simply do not.

 I believe that every single one of us, no matter what our background, socioeconomic status, race, etc. certainly has what it takes to turn our dreams into reality.

 This is only possible, however, if we choose to believe it wholeheartedly and persistently work towards it.
 Unfortunately, along the way, most of us managed to let our fears get the best of us.

 Our imagination runs free of the thought of giving it all and yet still falls flat on our face with nothing to show for our efforts.

 As a result, we find ourselves resorting to staying in our comfort zones and avoiding taking risks throughout our lives.
 We find ourselves questioning our abilities and worth.

 Yet simultaneously, we keep yearning for a better life while having envy for those who have achieved what we desperately want.

-The truth is, practically everyone on Earth have experienced multiple disappointments and failures in life and it ‘s certainly nothing to be ashamed about.
+The truth is, practically everyone on Earth has experienced multiple disappointments and failures in life and it’s certainly nothing to be ashamed about.

 This just simply means that at some points in our lives, despite the palpable fear, we decided to work towards something that we believe in or what we believe we deserve.

 In contrast, highly successful people embrace failures and see them as experiences they can learn from and fuel them to work even harder towards their goals.